Chapter Nine: ‘Who will help me tell my story well?’

 Format:

-A. Facilitator ditributes a case study for discussion in pairs
+A. Facilitator distributes a case study for discussion in pairs

-B. In your pair discuss on the true to life encounter between KB and Martin
+B. In your pair, discuss and reflect on the true-to-life encounter between KB and Martin

-C. In your pair, describe of an encounter where a narrative or story developed
+C. In your pair, describe an encounter where a narrative or a patient or client’s story developed

 C. Describe the surprises

-D. Practical issues that arise relating to the listening and hearing, accepting not judging
+D. Practical issues that arise relating to the listening and hearing - the accepting, not judging

 E. Is there a Theological theme that emerges or a bible story that comes to mind